thelia/thelia/Readme.md

 ## Install it

-You can install Thelia by two different way
+You can install Thelia by different way

 ### Using install wizard